sabbour/jenkins-aks-cicd/README.md

 Also note that this configuration was done for a Kubernetes 1.9.6 cluster.
 You may need to update the apiVersions accordingly, depending on your cluster version.
 Refer to http://kubernetes.io.

+In the `services/java-vote-service-redis/kubernetes/deployment.yaml`, make note of the `imagePullSecret` and make sure that your Kubernetes cluster has such secret configured for your namespaces corresponding to your Azure Container Registry credentials.

 ## Trigger the build

 In Jenkins, trigger a build and observe the pipeline, when the build is done, you should find a new image pushed in your Azure Container Registry, tagged with the current build number.